bludit/documentation-english/webservers/nginx/index.md

 ```

 ## HTTPS set up

-HTTPs configuration has some extra configurations and of course the SSL certificate.
+HTTPS configuration has some extra configurations and of course the SSL certificate.
 We recommend use [LetsEncrypt](https://letsencrypt.org) to get a free certificate.

 The server block has this configuration, and we add and extra block to redirect request from HTTP to HTTPS.
 ```